Five practical tips for buying the best electric guitar

 - Electronics: Three-position microphone selector lever and two potentiometers (master volume, master tone).

-Its microphonics are basic, but it does the job.
+It has basic microphonics, but it does the job.
 The Ibanez electric guitar is ST-Style has an H-H (Humbucker-Humbucker) configuration: these are dual-coil pickups that give it a loaded sound, very desirable for Rock and Heavy Metal.